Mughul India 1504–1761

 • Product Form: Paperback

-David Nicolle PhD was born in 1944 and was educated at Highgate School.
-For eight years he worked in the BBC Arabic Service.
-In 1971 he went 'back to school', gaining an MA from the School of Oriental and African Studies and a PhD from Edinburgh University.
+David Nicolle PhD worked in the BBC Arabic Service, then gained an MA from the School of Oriental and African Studies and a PhD from Edinburgh University.
 For some years he taught art and architectural history at Yarmuk University, Jordan.
 David has written many Osprey titles, including MAA 140 Armies of the Ottoman Turks, MAA 320 Armies of the Caliphates 862–1098, and Campaign 43 Fornovo 1495.